lchski/oct-nwtb-explorer/src/index.md

 - [by ward](/wards) (including a city-wide summary)
 - [by routes](/routes)
 - [by stops](/stops)

+For any of those pages, you can adjust the numbers, charts, and maps displayed based on the “service date“ (weekday, Saturday, or Sunday) and “service window” (time of day).

-- [by maps](/maps) _(this one might break on phones or other less powerful devices—there’s a lot of math going on! the wards and routes pages have simpler maps)_
+_There are also a few [experimental map visualizations](/maps).
+That page might break on phones or other less powerful devices—there’s a lot of math going on!
+The wards and routes pages have maps, too, that should work more broadly._

 ## Key terms